psu13/mutable-hakyll/posts/the-package-manager-cancer.md

 Let me end this on a positive note.

-After fighting through the toolchain wall for a while, I did finally get all the pieces together to be able to download, browse and build the code for <a href=https://pandoc.org">pandoc</a> and <a href="https://jaspervdj.be/hakyll/">hakyll</a>.
+After fighting through the toolchain wall for a while, I did finally get all the pieces together to be able to download, browse and build the code for <a href=https://pandoc.org">pandoc</a> and <a href="https://jaspervdj.be/hakyll/">Hakyll</a>.

 I was pretty surprised how well the `vs.code` and `emacs` haskell extensions navigate a relatively large code base.
 Jumping around to types and functions was pretty easy and always fast.
 I'm used to working in a giant `xcode` environment where this barely works at all.
 Even something as primitive as a `TAGS` file in `emacs` worked pretty well.

-After all this dickering around I think I know how to make a `hakyll` web site that uses markdown for text and $\KaTeX$ for math.
+After all this dickering around I think I know how to make a Hakyll web site that uses markdown for text and $\KaTeX$ for math.
 Now I just have to wait five more years to generate the motivation to port all my old articles with the right links and meta-data, and also somehow clone the CSS.
 The CSS will, of course, kill me.

 #### Post Posting Note